Want to save time on your design work? Yes! Great, then let's dig in.

 15. Run time experiments and track your time.

 You can use a spreadsheet to manually track how long your design tasks take, or use a time tracking app like Toggl or Harvest, or even record how long tasks take you in a written journal.
 You can track your time for client projects, in order to feed into accurate billing, but that same type of tracking can be used to improve your output.
 Once you know how long a task takes you on average, experiment and see if you can improve those times—continually look for ways to improve.
-Learn more about leveraging time tracking to improve your design efficiency.

 Step Up Your Project Management